MohamedBakoush/WatchVideoByLink/README.md

   <big><strong>WatchVideoByLink</strong></big>
 </h1>

-WatchVideoByLink is a web-app that allows you to watch, download, and organize public video URLs.
+WatchVideoByLink is a web-app that allows you to watch, download and organize public video URLs.

 [**Why WatchVideoByLink?**](#why-watchvideobylink) |
 [**Installing Locally Using Docker**](#installing-locally-using-docker) |